The Public Relations BlogPR TrendsThe PR AgendaHouse Of Cards is Changing the Streaming Game

 Coming Soon: “As Seen On Netflix”

-If we compare the situation to the music industry, Spotify has given us a glimpse of the future of music consumption.
+If we compare the situation to that of the music industry, Spotify has given us a glimpse of the future of music consumption.

-However, Spotify managed to fill their libraries with enough third-party content never to have to contemplate creating their music.
+However, Spotify managed to fill its libraries with enough third-party content that it never had to contemplate creating its own music.

 But Netflix had to.